 Battle of Spotsylvania • Tour the Battlefield • Monuments & MarkersThe Armies

-The Landram House site and its marker are at the end of a walking trail about 1,000 yards from the parking lot at Tour Stop Three.
-The marker is next to the MOLLUS monument.
+The Landram House site is at the end of a walking trail about 1,000 yards from the parking lot at Tour Stop Three.
+The site includes the remains of the chimney of the Landram House, a marker about the house, and the MOLLUS monument.

 Landram House marker on the Spotsylvania battlefield